July 30, 2024

 SATIRE COMPOSED: Dr G.H. and Giorgio Coniglio, 2018.
 As a bonus, you can read about the history of

-development and deployment of submarines in Charleston SC in three informative blogposts on our blog "Daily Illustrated Nonsense" (HEREHERE, and HERE).
+development and deployment of submarines in Charleston SC in three informative blogposts on this blog, "Daily Illustrated Nonsense", (HEREHERE, and HERE).

 [Giorgio's other satire lyrics substituted to Beatles' songs include "Vonnegut" (Imagine); "Saturday Night" (Yesterday); "Brennan's Tweet" (Let It Be); "Jake" (While My Guitar Gently Weeps)].